Skip to main content

 Definition - Accountability is the athletic trainer’s obligation to accept responsibility for their actions as they relate to positively affecting patient outcomes, the athletic training profession and the healthcare needs within the communities the athletic trainer serves.

-1. To challenge program administrators the think, plan and manage an athletic training program that ranks as one of the best among the region, state and national levels.
+Program Goal 1: To challenge program administrators to think, plan and manage an athletic training program that ranks as one of the best among the region, state and national levels

-3. To challenge students to respect social responsibility when practicing athletic training and through all facets of life
+1. Program Objective 1: To challenge students to respect social responsibility, diversity, equality, and inclusiveness when practicing athletic training and throughout all facets of life.

 The faculty and staff are devoted to maintaining the standard of academic and clinical excellence long associated with the ATP program.
 All educators, both academic and clinical, are dedicated to exceeding the standards established by CAATE so that students become a competent and well-rounded Athletic Trainer.
 Furthermore, the ATP program is committed to maintaining the objectives and philosophies in line with those established by the Department of Health and Exercise Science, the College of Education, and Rowan University.
 The faculty and staff are therefore fully dedicated: